knowerlittle/UOI/README.md

   end
 ```

-In the example above it is set to spam every once every 60 seconds.
+In the example above it is set to spam once every 60 seconds.

 Authors
 -------